Aaronnnpf/restaurant-project/README.md

 * As a returning visitor, Have an easy time booking a table.
 * As a returning visitor, Be able to navigate to there social media.

+ 3. ### Frequent customer goals
+ * As a frequent visitor, I want to find it easy to book a table.
+ * As a frequent visitor, I want to find it easy to find parking in the local area.
+ * As a frequent visitor, I want to be able to what dishes they specialise in.